LogtalkDotOrg/logtalk3/examples/jpl/NOTES.md

 When running the GUI examples on the macOS Terminal application, you may get a Java error saying that the AWT cannot be started.
-In alternative, try to run the example from within the SWI-Prolog Mac OS X application instead of using the shell integration script.
-This issue is due to a Mac OS X Java issue that's orthogonal to both SWI-Prolog/YAP and Logtalk.
+In alternative, try to run the example from within the SWI-Prolog macOS application instead of using the shell integration script.
+This issue is due to a macOS Java issue that's orthogonal to both SWI-Prolog/YAP and Logtalk.